ACCESS-NRI/MED-Portal/docs/editing.md

 ### Responding to editorial assignments

-As documented above, usually, papers will be assigned to you by one of the AEiCs.
+As documented above, usually, models will be assigned to you by one of the AEiCs.
 We ask that editors do their best to respond in a timely fashion (~ 3 working days) to invites to edit a new submission.

 ### Continued attention to assigned submissions

 As an editor, part of your role is to ensure that submissions you're responsible for are progressing smoothly through the editorial process.
-This means that once or twice per week we ask that you check your GitHub notifications and/or your editorial dashboard (e.g. `http://joss.theoj.org/dashboard/youreditorname`) for updates to the papers you are handling.
+This means that once or twice per week we ask that you check your GitHub notifications and/or your editorial dashboard (e.g. `http://joss.theoj.org/dashboard/youreditorname`) for updates to the models you are handling.

 **If reviews go stale**